nighthawkcoders/python-pages/_posts/2023-08-17-markdown-html_fragments.md

 ---

 ## HTML Fragments and Markdown
-Building an entire frontend web application requires HTML, CSS, and JavaScript.
-HTML is responsible for the content, CSS adds styling to the web page, and JavaScript adds functionality and interactivity.
+<mark>Building an entire frontend web application requires HTML, CSS, and JavaScript</mark>.
+HTML is responsible for the content, CSS adds styling to the web page, and JavaScript adds functionality and interactivity.  <mark>Markdown is a short hand way of writing HTML</mark>, the GitHub pages system transforms Mardown to HTML.

 In GitHub Pages, Jekyll serves as the build framework.
 It takes our choice of theme specified in the `_config.yml` file, along with our Markdown, HTML, and notebook files, to construct a complete static website.
-A significant portion of the frontend design work has already been done for users through the selection and use of a theme.
+A significant portion of the frontend design work has already been done for users through the selection and use of a theme; this greatly reduces the need to code in CSS.

 Jekyll converts Markdown (.md) files into HTML.
-Behind the scenes of GitHub Pages, Jekyll and Liquid build and programmatically construct each Markdown file into a specific web page.
-Markdown provides a straightforward way to start with GitHub Pages development.
-In a Markdown file, you can exclusively use Markdown syntax or incorporate HTML, CSS, and JavaScript based on your expertise and experience.
+Behind the scenes of GitHub Pages, Jekyll and Liquid programming language build and programmatically construct each Markdown file into a specific web page.
+Markdown provides a straightforward way to start with GitHub Pages development. <mark>In a Markdown file, you can exclusively use Markdown syntax or incorporate HTML, CSS, and JavaScript</mark> based on your expertise and experience.

 ### Review these Fragments
 > The remainder of this document will describe and show code fragments to get the student developer ready for coding and commiting changes to GitHub.
 #### GitHub Pages index.md
 In GitHub Pages you can define code in Markdown.
-The index.md uses markdown to define a page about CompSci courses at Del Norte High School.
+The <mark>index.md uses markdown</mark> to define a page about CompSci courses at Del Norte High School.

 - Markdown fragment.
 The markdown fragment is written by the developer and is an example of how to start a home page using Markdown.